|Nutrition Facts (per serving)|

-- Simmer until beans are tender, about 2 hours, adding additional water or broth as needed.
+Partially cover the pot and simmer until the beans are tender but not mushy, about 2 hours, adding additional water or broth as needed.

-- When beans are tender, remove bay leaf and discard.
-Puree 1/4 cup of the soup in a food processor or blender and return to pot.
-Adjust consistency with more stock or water if necessary.
-Season with lemon juice, pepper and salt.
+Carefully purée 1/4 cup of the soup in a food processor or blender and return to the pot.

-- Serve the soup garnished with Parmesan cheese and crumbled bacon.
+Serve the soup garnished with the Parmesan cheese and crumbled bacon.